How much will Vodafone charge for NBN broadband?

 One tactic Vodafone hasn't used in the past is bundling (with discounts for customers who buy other services), but I'd expect that to be part of the final product.
 After all, it already has a customer base of 5.56 million Australians.
 Telstra and Optus both heavily promote bundles as well.

 We'll be keeping a close eye on how this evolves.
-The market for broadband is highly competitive, and hopefully the arrival of a new player will result in better deals for customers.
+The market for Internet plans is highly competitive, and hopefully the arrival of a new player will result in better deals for customers.

 Angus Kidman's Findings column looks at new developments and research that help you save money, make wise decisions and enjoy your life more.
 It appears Monday through Friday on finder.com.au.